xandrade/Talkpython.fm-Notable-Packages/README.md

-# [unofficial] Talkpython.fm | A Compilation of Notable PyPI or Conda Python Packages
+# [unofficial] Talkpython.fm a Compilation of Notable PyPI or Conda Python Packages

 # Episode 333